awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.postgresql-rds-postgresql-full-load-pd_dump.md

 -b: Include large objects in the dump.
 -v: Specifies verbose mode
 -f: Dump file path
--j: Number of jobs to dump the data in parallel
 ```

 ## Create a Database on Your Target Instance<a name="chap-manageddatabases.postgresql-rds-postgresql-full-load-pd_dump-create"></a>